 Bobby Thomson Ties To Basking Ridge

-Before the late 1960’s and early 1970’s the area now know as Deer Ridge Road was just farmland.
-There had been a few houses sprinkled along Mountain Road and the surrounding area that go back to the 1700’s but the majority of the area was farmland.
-But what many residents didn’t know is that there were a few locals that did know that Bobby Thompson the professional ball player did live on a farm back off what is now Deer Ridge Road in the Liberty Corner section of Bernards Township.
+Before the late 1960s and early 1970s, the area now known as Deer Ridge Road was just farmland.
+A few houses were sprinkled along Mountain Road and the surrounding area that goes back to the 1700s, but most of the area was farmland.
+But many residents didn’t know that a few locals knew that Bobby Thompson, the professional ball player, lived on a farm back off what is now Deer Ridge Road in the Liberty Corner section of Bernards Township.

-So history has been short on telling us that Barry Thomson lived in Basking Ridge (actually Liberty Corner) and then we found a few photographs for sale on eBay of all places.
-On January 13,1956 UPI took photographs of Bobby Thomson at a farm off Mountain Road in Liberty Corner, after Thomson had been signed to the Milwaukee Braves.
-The farm, on the southern end of Bernards Township just off Mountain Road, Thomson lived on what was then Bernards Twp. farm country.
-We’ve learned that the farm was actually owned by his wife Elaine’s father Henry J. Coley of Plainfield, New Jersey.
+So history has been short on telling us that Barry Thomson lived in Basking Ridge (actually Liberty Corner), and then we found a few photographs for sale on eBay of all places.
+On January 13, 1956, UPI took photographs of Bobby Thomson at a farm off Mountain Road in Liberty Corner, after Thomson had been signed to the Milwaukee Braves.
+The farm, on the southern end of Bernards Township just off Mountain Road, Thomson lived on what was then Bernards Twp—farm country.
+We’ve learned that the farm was owned by his wife, Elaine’s father, Henry J. Coley of Plainfield, New Jersey.

-The area is known as the Liberty Corner section of Bernards Township, New Jersey.
+The area is the Liberty Corner section of Bernards Township, New Jersey.
 Farmstead c.
 1950s.
 Source: Nancy Thomson Mitchell – Booby’s daughter.

 The Sporting News magazine noted that the #1 baseball call of all time was Bobby’s home run in 1951.
 Now aren’t you glad you now know he spent part of his baseball career in Basking Ridge?
 We do.

 Bobby Thomson’s last game was on July 17, 1960.
-Bobby Thomson as it has been documented, resided in Staten Island and finally moved to Watchung in 1958 where he and his family lived until 2006.
+As documented, Bobby Thomson resided in Staten Island and finally moved to Watchung in 1958 where he and his family lived until 2006.
 In 1995, his son Bob married the daughter of Watchung Mayor Albert S. Ellis.
 Sadly Elaine “Winkie”, his wife of over 40 years, passed in 1993, and his son Bobby Jr. died suddenly in 2001, on Father’s Day, from a rare virus.
-Bobby Thomson Sr., passed away at the age of 86 on August 16, 2010 at his home outside Savannah, Georgia, where he had moved following his wife’s death to be near his daughter Nancy and his grandchildren.
+Bobby Thomson Sr. passed away at the age of 86 on August 16, 2010, at his home outside Savannah, Georgia, where he had moved following his wife’s death to be near his daughter Nancy and his grandchildren.

 The Ultimate Bobby Thomson Baseball Card Collection (1947-1960)

-Did you know Bobby Thomson when he lived in Basking Ridge?
+Did you know Bobby Thomson when he lived in New Jersey?

 Post a comment below.